alobiz-a/alobiz-a.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my kingdom!
+HEYYYY Welcome to my kingdom!
 I'm currently in my final year of my MSci in Physics at [Imperial College London](https://www.imperial.ac.uk/research-and-innovation/), with research interests in computational neuroscience, device physics, robotics and neuroengineering.

 From 2022 to 2023, I spend a year abroad at Switzerland's [École Polytechnique Fédérale de Lausanne](https://www.epfl.ch/education/master/programs/data-science/), working at the [Neuroengineering Laboratory](https://www.epfl.ch/labs/ramdya-lab/) on two projects.
 The first involved developing **computer vision tools** via **transfer learning** to track key-points of the *Drosophila melanogaster* and perform **inverse kinematics** to replay its behaviour in a simulated, **digital twin**.
 In the second, I used real, **neural connections** data as the basis for a **temporal graph neural network** that was trained to generate oscillatory signals, to model a modulated, central pattern generator for **locomotion**.